e-sensing/sits/README.md

 # Classify the raster cube, generating a probability file
 # Filter the pixels in the cube to remove noise
 probs_cube <- sits_classify(sinop, ml_model = tempcnn_model)
-#> Recovery: tile 'h12v10' already exists.
-#> (If you want to produce a new image, please change 'output_dir' or 'version' parameters)
 # apply a bayesian smoothing to remove outliers
 bayes_cube <- sits_smooth(probs_cube)
-#> Recovery: tile 'h12v10' already exists.
-#> (If you want to produce a new image, please change 'output_dir' or 'version' parameters)
 # generate a thematic map
 label_cube <- sits_label_classification(bayes_cube)
-#> Recovery: tile 'h12v10' already exists.
-#> (If you want to produce a new image, please change 'output_dir' or 'version' parameters)
 # plot the the labelled cube
 plot(label_cube, title = "Land use and Land cover in Sinop, MT, Brazil in 2018")
 ```